 Federal Pell Grant

 A Federal Pell Grant is money from the federal government awarded to college students with significant financial need.
 Since this award is a "grant", it does not have to be repaid.
 If you are a U.S. citizen or eligible non-citizen with valid documents, then you can apply for this federal aid by completing a form called the FAFSA.

 Filling out the FAFSA (Free Application for Federal Student Aid) also has an additional bonus.
 Your college can use the information you provide to help determine if you are eligible for any of the college's grants, scholarships, or work-study programs.

 It is free to apply, and you can apply online with just a few simple steps:

 Steps for Applying for Pell Grant

 A scholarship is like a grant in that it does not have to be repaid.
 However, scholarships are not necessarily given out based on financial need.
 Some scholarships are awarded to students based on academic ability, athletic ability, race, or a chosen profession.

 Many colleges, including Northeast Alabama Community College, award scholarships for GED® students based on their GED® test scores.
 Full-tuition two-year scholarships and full-tuition summer scholarships are available.

 This application is for several different institutional and private scholarships to Northeast Alabama Community College.
-The deadline to submit this online application is January 20, 2017.
+The deadline to submit this online application is in January.